Agent Quick Start

 Document Sharing and Document Co-Browsing

-Documents can be uploaded/downloaded on both sides and documents can also be co-browsed by all participants in a session.
+Documents can be uploaded/downloaded on both sides and documents can also be co-browsed by all participants in a Conversation.

 Note: The following steps assume your implementation is configured for document sharing / co-browsing.
 This may not be the case.
 You can either ask your superior if you are enabled to share and co-browse documents, or you can perform the steps below to find out.

-Start a Chat Session (either Embedded or Universal co-browsing) then, from either the visitor or the agent side, click on the paper clip icon .
-A panel opens that allows you to either drop a file or to browse for the file
+Start a Conversation (either Embedded or Universal co-browsing) then, from either the visitor or the agent side, click on the paper clip icon .
+The file manager of your operating system will open and you can either select a file and open from there or you can drag and drop the file into the unblu Conversation box.

 Drag a file from your desktop / file manager and drop it into the box.
 The file name appears in a list at the bottom of the box.